Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Experiments

 \section{Experiments}

 We conduct both simulated and real-world experiments to validate the effectiveness of our approach.
 In the experiments, we mainly investigate the following {Research Questions} (\textbf{RQ}s): (1) Does enhancing AIGB with policy optimization improve overall performance, and can it generalize better to unseen data compared to existing AIGB methods?
 (Section \ref{sec:exp_overall_performance}) (2) How does the KL-Lipschitz constraint affect the performance of the planner?
 (Section \ref{sec:ablation_study}) (3) Can the proposed method guarantee the Lipschitz property of the evaluator and the planner?
-(Section \ref{sec:exp_evaluator_accuracy}).
-The training stability of AIGB-Pearl is studied in Appendix \ref{app:exp_stability}.
+(Section \ref{sec:exp_evaluator_accuracy}). {(4) What is the evaluator’s accuracy on the training data, and how well does it generalize to unseen data?
+(Section \ref{sec:exp_evaluator_acc_examination}).} The training stability of AIGB-Pearl is studied in Appendix \ref{app:exp_stability}.